Skip to main content

 Key takeaway

-Disk images are not monolithic blobs of data; they are structured into partitions that each hold an independent filesystem.
-Reading the partition table first (with fdisk or mmls) tells you where each region starts and how large it is, so you can carve it out precisely with dd rather than searching the entire image and getting noise from the wrong partition.
-This triage workflow is the foundation of disk forensics and applies equally to seized hard drives, VM snapshots, and memory card images in incident response and malware analysis.
+A disk image is not one undifferentiated blob; it is partitions, each holding its own filesystem.
+Reading the table first tells you where each region begins and how long it runs, so you can carve precisely rather than searching everything and collecting noise from the wrong partition.
+That triage is the foundation of disk forensics, and it applies the same to seized drives, VM snapshots, and memory cards.

 Related reading